What is Pupil Premium funding?

-The governing body at Browick Road is committed to ensuring that the school’s vision of achieving success together results in all children having equality of opportunity at school.
+The Governing Board at Browick Road is committed to ensuring that the school’s vision of achieving success together results in all children having equality of opportunity at school.

 We have high expectations and ambitions for all our children and believe that no child should be left behind or be denied the wider opportunities the school has to offer.

 Our Pupil Premium funding is used:

 - To meet our statutory duties.
 We pay for school meals for those children who are entitled to free school meals.

 - To enhance provision that is sustainable, creates opportunities for all children in the school and directly improves the outcomes for children in receipt of Pupil Premium.
 This includes: